top of page

 This is my commandment, That ye love one another, as I have loved you.

-• One must be mindful in these times because there are many false Christs and false prophets who have transformed themselves into the ministers of righteousness, but ye shall know them by their fruit, so if they walk not in the fruits of the Spirit sincerely, from such turn away.
+• We must be mindful in these times because there are many false Christs and false prophets who have transformed themselves into the ministers of righteousness, but ye shall know them by their fruit, so if they walk not in the fruits of the Spirit keeping the commandments sincerely, from such turn away.

 Mat 24:4